CompBio-Lab/MESSI_manuscript/docs/report.md

 --------------->

-Technological advances have allowed for the profiling of different molecular measurements (e.g., genes, proteins, metabolites) from the same biological samples; termed multiomics [ @subramanian2020multi].
-Each omics constitute one single layer of information, and this integrative approach of multiomics data may strengthen the understanding of the molecular dynamics underlying the biological processes of diseases and may lead to novel strategies for early detection, prevention, and treatment of human diseases [@sun2016integrative].
+Technological advances now enable profiling of diverse molecular measurements (e.g., genes, proteins, metabolites) from the same biological samples.
+This approach, termed multiomics [@subramanian2020multi], treats each omics layer as a distinct source of information.
+Integrating these layers can improve our understanding of the molecular mechanisms underlying disease and lead to novel strategies for early detection, prevention, and treatment [@sun2016integrative].

-However, there exist various ways of how "integrating" the existing source of omics data, where if the integration is done incorrectly, then we might not yield to better performance but just increases the complexity of the problem further [@picard2021integration].
-The way of integrating data depends on the task or intended analysis done.
-The typical tasks conducted via multiomics integration are cancer subtyping, drug response, survival analysis and other.
-Therefore, many integration methods have been developed to jointly analyze multiomics data to identify common patterns between datasets, and to identify biomarkers of disease [@vandereyken2023methods] solving different tasks that helps discovering the human biological system.
-Due to the large options of diverse method and its abstract and subtle nature, researchers face difficulties in choosing the right method to answer their own biological question.
+However, integrating multiomics data is not straightforward.
+There are various ways to combine data sources, and improper integration can increase model complexity without improving performance [@picard2021integration].
+The integration strategy should depend on the intended task—such as cancer subtyping, drug response prediction, or survival analysis.
+Accordingly, numerous methods have been developed to jointly analyze multiomics data, aiming to identify cross-omics patterns and disease-related biomarkers [@vandereyken2023methods].
+Yet, due to the wide variety of methods and their abstract nature, researchers often struggle to select appropriate tools for their specific biological questions.

-Hence, numerous reviews have benchmarked various integrative methods [@bersanelli2016methods; @cantini2021benchmarking; @hasin2017multi; @huang2017more; @li2018review; @li2022benchmark; @luecken2022benchmarking; @pucher2019comparison; @richardson2016statistical; @yu2018integrative; @zeng2018review].
-These reviews looked into various tasks like classification, clustering analysis, survival prediction on chosen sets of integration methods and mostly dataset from public databases like TCGA, GEO.
-However, these studies are not all encompassing in many aspects like reproducibility, limited depth of comparison, limited methods / dataset combination, not designed for continous updates, and other aspects.
-Most of them are provided in custom scripts and lack effort of continuing benchmark or compare different integration methods.
+Several reviews have compared multiomics integration methods across tasks such as classification, clustering, and survival prediction [@bersanelli2016methods; @cantini2021benchmarking; @hasin2017multi; @huang2017more; @li2018review; @li2022benchmark; @luecken2022benchmarking; @pucher2019comparison; @richardson2016statistical; @yu2018integrative; @zeng2018review] with public dataset sources like TCGA [cite] and GEO [cite].
+However, many of these studies suffer from limitations, including lack of reproducibility, shallow comparisons, limited combinations of methods and datasets, and lack of continuous updates.
+In particular, most reviews rely on custom scripts, with little effort toward standardized, reusable frameworks.
 This made others extremely hard to reproduce works and trust on the methods, specifically when some benchmarks do not have its implementation publicly available.

 <!--------
 Dummy way but have to self define the reference in markdown first